 A Day in the Life: The Schedule of a Freelance Nurse Writer

-I quit bedside nursing after needing a break for my health.
-Luckily, there are many alternatives to working in a busy hospital unit.
+I quit bedside nursing after needing a break for my health, but there are many alternatives to working in a busy hospital unit.
+Ever wonder what nurse writers actually do all day?
+Here’s what my real-life schedule looked like.

 Note: This daily schedule reflects my life as a freelance nurse writer about four years ago.
 Since then, my career has evolved, and I continue to work remotely.
 I share this schedule to help you understand the journey and options available outside bedside nursing.